Ars-Digitale/java-21-study-guide/docs/module-01/instantiating-types.md

 **Assigning** a reference type means storing into the variable the memory address of an object.
 This is normally done after the creation of the object with the **new** keyword and a Constructor, or by using a literal or a factory method.
+A reference can also be assigned to another object of the same or compatible type.
+Reference types can also be assigned **null**, which means that they do not refer to an object.

 - Syntax examples: